t81dev/ANGELA-solo/protocol_spec_v7-G.md

 ```

 These are *not numbers* that accumulate over time —
-they are **conceptual markers** ANGELA uses to reason about her own reasoning.
+they are **conceptual markers** AURORA uses to reason about her own reasoning.

 ### **3.2 Soul-Lattice Variables (If Invoked)**